 A record of action...

-Having been brought up in Towyn, Darren now lives in Kinmel Bay with his wife Rebekah and two children, Mary and Toby.
-He enjoys reading and history, and attends North Coast Church, Towyn.
+Having been brought up in Towyn, Darren now lives in Kinmel Bay with his wife Rebekah and their two children, Mary and Toby.
+He is enjoys reading and history.

-During his first term in office, Darren also spent some time serving as Shadow Minister for the Environment and Planning and as Shadow Minister for Communities and Local Government.
-Whilst serving in these roles he also sat on Assembly's Sustainability Committee, and Chaired the Health, Well-being and Local Government Committee.
+During his first term in office, Darren spent some time as Shadow Minister for the Economy and Transport, Shadow Minister for Environment and Planning and as Shadow Minister for Communities and Local Government.
+Whilst serving in these roles he also sat on the Assembly's Enterprise and Learning Committee, the Sustainability Committee, and Chaired the Health, Well-being and Local Government Committee.

 In 2000/2001, Darren became the youngest serving Mayor in Wales, a record which he understands is as yet unbroken, when he served the township of Towyn and Kinmel Bay.
 He has also served as a member of Conwy County Borough Council, the North Wales Police Authority and the North Wales Fire and Rescue Service.